haxiomic/dts2hx/README.md

 # WIP .d.ts to .hx

-Hi, this is a **WIP** TypeScript Definition to Haxe Extern converter.
+Hi, this is a work in progress TypeScript Definition to Haxe Extern converter.
 It's not yet ready to use but much of the groundwork has been laid.

 I don't have the bandwidth available to progress it in the short term so I've made the repo public to help anyone else who's also working towards a .dts -> .hx converter.